ArchipelagoMW/Archipelago/worlds/ffmq/docs/en_Final_Fantasy_Mystic_Quest.md

 Any of the items which can be shuffled may also be placed into another player's world.

-## What does another world's item look like in Super Metroid?
+## What does another world's item look like in Final Fantasy Mystic Quest?

 For locations that are originally boxes or chests, they will appear as a box if the item in it is categorized as a filler item, and a chest if it contains a useful or advancement item.
 Trap items may randomly appear as a box or chest.